 And showing it in a well designed manner will make your readers step back and think, “Wow, they mean business”.

 However if you feel the type of role you’ll be applying for needs a more simplistic, traditional, style, you can take some inspiration from this signature:

 If you need some design ideas, we’ve put together an article of the 10 best email signature designs to inspire you.

 Don’t worry if you feel like you don’t have an eye for design, either.
-You can easily create your own custom design signature, in just a few minutes, starting from the Geometrical funky or Red volume music business card templates below:
+You can easily create your own custom design signature in just a few minutes with these templates: Accounting Promotional Email Header and Pink & Black Typewriter Email Header.

 In this step you’re going to set up a LinkedIn profile, or perform some housekeeping on your current one, to make sure it’s in tip-top shape for your application.
 You can sign up for an account by clicking here.

 - Your key skills, endorsed by people you’ve worked with